Proposing a Production Thesis

-- Advanced Seminar (CMST 29201 - Autumn or CMST 29202 - Spring*): open only to upper-year students who have declared a major in Cinema and Media Studies, the Advanced Seminar functions as a capstone course.
+- Advanced Seminar (CMST 29201 - Autumn, CMST 29203 - Winter, or CMST 29202 - Spring): open only to upper-year students who have declared a major in Cinema and Media Studies, the Advanced Seminar functions as a capstone course.
 It will allow students the opportunity to explore in more depth key disciplinary and methodological questions related to the study of cinema and media.
 Particular topics will be determined by the individual faculty instructor and will vary from the Autumn to Spring quarters and from instructor to instructor.
 Majors are required to enroll in one section, but are welcome to use the second as an elective for their major requirements if the subject matter is of interest.

 - for AY2021 and AY2022, CMST 29203 - Winter will be offered in place of CMST 29201 - Autumn

-- There are additional stipulations for those pursuing a Production Thesis - students must enroll in the year-long workshop series Intensive Track - Production Thesis Workshop (CMST 28999) and the Senior Thesis (CMST 29900) in their final quarter.
+- Students must enroll in the year-long workshop series Intensive Track - Production Thesis Workshop (CMST 28999)in autumn and the Senior Thesis (CMST 29900) in their final quarter.

 Elective Courses: The seven (7) remaining courses should originate in or be cross-listed with CMS.
 Students are encouraged to consider broad survey courses as well as those with more focused topics (e.g., courses devoted to a single genre, director, or national cinema).
 Three (3) of these electives courses must focus on film / media production.

 Prerequisite Production Courses

 - One production course may be taken during Autumn Quarter of the student’s fourth year in the College if necessary;